 Cooperation with Orange

-[G4-4] It has already been two years since the joint-venture of mBank and Orange, Poland’s leading landline telephone, mobile, Internet and data transfer provider, called Orange Finanse, was launched.
+It has already been two years since the joint-venture of mBank and Orange, Poland’s leading landline telephone, mobile, Internet and data transfer provider, called Orange Finanse, was launched.

-At the end of 2016, the number of Orange Finanse accounts reached 330 thousand, including approximately 100 thousand opened in 2016 alone.
+At the end of 2016, the number of Orange Finanse accounts reached over 330 thousand, including approximately 100 thousand opened in 2016 alone.
 Orange Finanse became one of mBank’s key acquisition channels.

 2016 was a period of changes in the product offer supported by marketing campaigns promoting the Orange Finanse brand among the existing and prospective clients of Orange.
-The key component of the new offer is the option for active users of the Bank’s services to lower their monthly phone bills in a period of up to 24 months and to open a free account (under no extra conditions) with a payment card, bank transfers and withdrawals from all ATMs free of charge in Poland.
-The offer is addressed to Orange subscribers, and since November 2016 it has also been available to those who buy Orange prepaid top-ups.
+The key component of the new offer is the option for active users of the Bank’s services to lower their monthly phone bills in a period of up to 24 months.
+A new, more comprehensive credit offer was introduced in June 2016.
+The existing clients of Orange Finanse can now take out cash loans of up to PLN 150 thousand in all Orange stores.

 In September, Orange Finanse ranked second in the mobile banking category of the Newsweek’s Friendly Bank ranking (mBank ranked first).
 This means advantage over competition in terms of easy navigation in mobile application, effective channels of communication with the Bank and services and functionalities available in the application.

 For more information about the strategic cooperation with Orange, go to chapter 6.1.Key projects and innovations of mBank Group.

 Development of the retail banking offer in Poland

 The graph below presents the structure of the Retail Banking loan portfolio in Poland at the end of 2016: